CODES-group/opyrability/docs/_build/html/_sources/operability_overview.rst

 region, we might **desire** to operate at a certain region given a variety of reasons, such as market demands, product purity specification, maximum pollutant emissions imposed by legislation and so on.
-Given this, the Desired Output Set (DOS) naturally arises to represent exactly that: It represents production/target/efficiency requirements for the outputs that do not necessarily meet the ranges of the AOS.
+Given this, the Desired Output Set (DOS) naturally arises to represent the production/target/efficiency requirements for the outputs that do not necessarily meet the ranges of the AOS.

 .. math::